gitter-badger/vmonepage/README.md

-Free One Page Checkout for Virtuemkart
+Free One Page Checkout for Virtuemart
 ====================================

 What is this?